Factbox-How much does Germany need Russian gas?

 WHAT ALTERNATIVES DOES GERMANY HAVE TO RUSSIA?

-European Union officials have sought alternative gas supplies in recent months from countries including the United States, Qatar, Azerbaijan and Japan, amid growing tensions with Russia, the EU’s biggest gas supplier.
+EU officials have sought alternative gas supplies in recent months from countries including the United States, Qatar, Azerbaijan and Japan, amid escalating tensions with Russia, the EU’s biggest gas supplier.

 Europe’s liquefied natural gas (LNG) imports hit a record high of nearly 11 bcm in January, with nearly half coming from the United States.